 Not applicable.

-If no, how do new or amended IFRS Standards become a requirement in the jurisdiction?
+If no, how do new or amended IFRS Accounting Standards become a requirement in the jurisdiction?

 IFRS Standards automatically have the force of law, without need for endorsement of individual standards, because the use of IFRS Standards is incorporated into regulations of various governmental regulatory bodies, including the Bank of Tanzania (BoT), Tanzania Insurance Regulatory Authority (TIRA), Dar es Salaam Stock Exchange (DSE), Capital Market and Securities Authority (CMSA), and the NBAA technical pronouncement adopting IFRS Standards.

-Has the jurisdiction eliminated any accounting policy options permitted by IFRS Standards and/or made any modifications to any IFRS Standards?
+Has the jurisdiction eliminated any accounting policy options permitted by IFRS Accounting Standards and/or made any modifications to any IFRS Accounting Standards?

 No.